 You need to do an annual Self Assessment and can offset certain business expenses and losses against this.
-You cannot work through an agency, and this is not as tax-efficient an option as working through a Limited Company.
+You cannot work through an agency, and this isn’t as tax-efficient an option as working through a limited company.

-For most long-term Contractors, forming a limited company is the most tax efficient way of working if you are outside of IR35 legislation and you are a high earner.
-While it can involve a significant initial investment in time there are potential benefits.
+For most long-term Contractors, forming a limited company is the most tax efficient way of working if you’re outside of IR35 legislation and you’re a high earner.
+While it can involve a significant initial investment in time, there are potential benefits.

-Assuming that you can negotiate IR35-compliant contracts, you will pay considerably less tax than you would under an umbrella company.
+Assuming that you can negotiate IR35-compliant contracts, you’ll pay considerably less tax than you would under an umbrella company.
 If you acquire work via an Agency they can pay you gross.
 Check our take home pay calculator to see what the difference could be.

-If you are a Limited Company Contractor (LCC) you are often called a Personal Services Company (PSC) – which means you ‘sell’ the work and services of an individual (you) or a group of individuals to an agency or client, where the PSC is owned by that individual or group of individuals.
-It is essential to avoid HMRC’s attention if you are a PSC, which you can do by ensuring each of your contracts is not subject to IR35 legislation (i.e. there is no ‘employment’ relationship with the client).
+If you’re a Limited Company Contractor (LCC), you’re often called a Personal Services Company (PSC) – which means you ‘sell’ the work and services of an individual (you) or a group of individuals to an agency or client, where the PSC is owned by that individual or group of individuals.
+It’s essential to avoid HMRC’s attention if you are a PSC, which you can do by ensuring each of your contracts is not subject to IR35 legislation (i.e. there’s no ‘employment’ relationship with the client).

 Simply, what is IR35?

-IR35 came into force in April 2000 and affects all Contracts that the self-employed work under that do not meet HMRC’s definition of self-employment.
-It is legislation that effectively allows HMRC to treat some contractors as employees, and tax them accordingly, when they judge that they are employees in all but name.
+IR35 came into force in April 2000 and affects any self-employed contract that doesn’t meet HMRC’s definition of self-employment.
+It’s legislation that effectively allows HMRC to treat some contractors as employees, and tax them accordingly, when they judge that they are employees in all but name.

-Three criteria must be fulfilled for IR35 to apply (i.e. this is what you should avoid to ensure you are not caught by IR35):
+Three criteria must be fulfilled for IR35 to apply (i.e. this is what you should avoid to ensure you’re not caught by IR35):